Decathlon/gradle-gar-authentication/CONTRIBUTING.md

 repositories from your project.
 The content itself of the authentication data it up to the Google Cloud admin from your organisation.

-Running on a CI machine requires the `SERVICE_ACCOUNT_JSON` environment variable.
+When running on a CI machine the file `no-permission-service-account.json` is used as a service account.
+When running on your local machine, `gcloud auth login` will be called so your web browser will open a page and it will ask you to authenticate.
+Some tests requires you to log-in successfully, some not, check the log and follow the instructions.